jsauerland/Data-Engineering-Olist-Project/Development_Diary.md

 **Please note that the dates below may not be completely in sync with commit history, as this project was performed in the past, and then, later uploaded to Github, which required testing, cleanup, and documentation.
 These dates, however, are the estimated dates when developments were made.**

+0.01: Created Olist-Project.py script that performed the following

+- Connect to Kaggle through an API call, and retrieve CSV files that will be used throughout the project
+- Store each table from the CSV files in a Pandas dataframe
+- Connect to Google BigQuery (GBQ), and loop through each store each CSV file in its own unique GBQ table

-0.1: Created 'SQL_Queries.py' to house many of the SQL queries I am using throughout this project.
+0.02: Created 'SQL_Queries.py' to house many of the SQL queries I am using throughout this project.

-0.11: Added data questions added to 'SQL_Queries.py', which were a few questions I wanted to find answers to using SQL.
+0.03: Added data questions added to 'SQL_Queries.py', which were a few questions I wanted to find answers to using SQL.

 1. Retrieve all columns for a specific order using its `order_id`